larryknaebelobsidian/kingdom/Purpose of Selected Quotations.md

 # Purpose of Selected Quotations

-To call attention to this forgotten 140 year old book (1884) whose topic is God's magnficent **Kingdom, yet to come**, a very major theme of the Bible.
+I heard about "The Theocratic Kingdom" book by George N. H. Peters (originally published 1884) earlier in my life but never looked into it.
+I was told it was perhaps the largest work attempting to show that the early church believed in a literal 1000 year kingdom that would be set up here on this earth when Jesus returned from heaven.
+This is the doctrine known as Premillenialism or Chiliasm.
+This is in opposition to the views called Amillenialism and Postmillenialism.

+After retirement, I took the time to buy Peters' 2100 page 3-volume book and began to read and enjoy it.
+As I read it I marked it up (as I usually do when I read a book) and then considered that it might be more beneficial to take my own notes electronically.
+I chose to use a free tool called Obsidian.
+Obsidian also has the ability to export notes in other formats (like epub and pdf).
+I wanted to be able to review my notes on my smart phone using the freely available epub readers.

-To encourage you to buy the three volume book set (as I have done) and read the full work yourself.
-I have no financial gain in this.
-"Selected Quotations" is merely some of my personally selected quotations from Peters' 3-volume, 2100 page book.
+I encourage you to buy Peters' three volume book set and read the full work yourself.

-To provide a free and convenient electronic subset of Peters' work that I use to help me:
-- search the selected quotations (using an epub reader, I use my epub reader on my phone and computer)
-- review the list of all 206 propositions of Peters book in the "**List of Propositions**"
-- with a new **Props Mentioned** section in each proposition to ease further research of related propositions
-- with **pericopes** for most observations to enhance thought organization and recall.
-NOTE: These pericopes are mainly phrases taken directly from Peters' text.
-- review an outline view of each proposition's title and pericopes only (using the epub reader's **Table of Contents** view).
-This is also one way to navigate the content.
-- "Selected Quotations" has also been generated in PDF.
+These are my notes but they are mostly direct quotations from Peters' work.

-To glorify God -- Father, Son and Holy Spirit
+To the glory of God -- Father, Son and Holy Spirit

 Come, Lord Jesus
 Rev. 22:20